 Members who are newly enrolled in an MDEA, HRA, BVEA, and those whose Benny card expires on December 31, 2018: 121 Benefits (newly issued cards will be the 121 Benefits card).

 Verify newly enrolled dependents.
 After Open Enrollment, SEGIP will send you instructions on how to verify the eligibility of your newly enrolled dependents.
 Verification must be submitted to SEGIP by December 19, 2018.
 Dependents are not enrolled until they are verified (even if they receive a membership card).

 Benefits take effect:

-On January 1, 2018: Medical, dental, life insurance increases (up to allowed amounts specified during Open Enrollment), short-term disability, long term disability, Manager’s Life decreases to elimination period, and pre-tax spending accounts.
+On January 1, 2019: Medical, dental, life insurance increases (up to allowed amounts specified during Open Enrollment), long term disability, Manager’s Life decreases to elimination period, and pre-tax spending accounts.